bjpop/gurita/docsrc/line.rst

 line
 ====

-Line plots show the relationship between two numerical features, optionally grouped by categorical features.
+Line plots show the relationship between two numerical columns, optionally grouped by categorical columns.

 If multiple Y values are provided for each X value then the plot will show an estimate of the central tendency of X and confidence interval for the estimate.